zademn/PU-GCN-pytorch/README.md

 ## How to run?
 ### Training

-The `train/` directory contains configurations (model, train and data configurations) in `yaml` format.
+The  `conf` directory contains configurations (model, train and data configurations) in `yaml` format.
+The `config.yaml` will hold the current configurations. `<model-name>_config.yaml` are examples of configurations.
 To train a model open the  `Training.ipynb` notebook, load the configuration and run the notebook. **Make sure to specify the data directory**.

 Trained models will be saved in a `trained-models` directory.
-Each training session will create a new directory with python datetime `%Y_%m_%d_%H_%M` format.
+Each training session will create a new directory with python datetime `%Y-%m-%d-%H-%M-<model-name>` format.
 These directories will contain torch checkpoints with the name `f"ckpt_epoch_{epoch}"`.

 ### Evaluation
-Open the `Evaluation.ipynb` notebook and specify the path to the model you want to train.
+Open the `Evaluation.ipynb` notebook and specify the path to the model you want to evaluate.
+The results will be in the `results` directory.

 ## Repository directory structure
 ```bash